MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

 1. Download [contoso-invoice-1.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-1.pdf) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-1.pdf`.

     >**Note**: To download the file, open a new web browser window and enter in the link.
-Selecting enter should automatically download the file in the computer's *Downloads* folder.
+Selecting enter should automatically download the file to the computer's *Downloads* folder.

 1. On the *Define Schema* page, you can add test files.
 Upload the *contoso-invoice-1.pdf* file to the **define schema** page.
 Select the **Invoice data extraction** template.
 The invoice data extraction template has pre-selected data fields that the analyzer will try to detect.